 Nutritional science major Catherine York seems to excel in all that she does.
 She’s a university Research Co-op Scholar and Student Alumni Ambassador as well as the reigning Miss Maine Collegiate America.
 In her spare time, she volunteers for the American Diabetes Association.

-“With Type 1 diabetes, I realized that eating healthy and right is my world so I decided that nutritional sciences was the major for me,” says York, who studied chemical engineering before transferring to nutritional sciences in her sophomore year.
+“With Type 1 diabetes, I realized that eating healthy and right is my world so I decided that nutritional science was the major for me,” says York, who studied chemical engineering before transferring to nutritional science in her sophomore year.
 “My life can be crazy sometimes but it’s easier with the support that I receive from the people at UMass Lowell,” says York.